ringspagit/DS3_GetCleanData_Project-HAR/README.md

 ## Course 3 - Getting and Cleaning Data - Week 4 Project
 ## Paul Ringsted, 7th October 2018
 ---
-### Overview
+### Overview and Study Design
-Loads raw data from the messy UCI HAR dataset, merges into tidy dataset and summarizes
+Loads raw data from the messy UCI HAR dataset, merges into tidy dataset and generates summarized output.

 The data used in this project represents data collected from the accelerometers from the Samsung Galaxy S smartphone.

-A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+A full description of the study is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Data set used for this project: